dafny-lang/dafny/docs/_includes/UserGuide.md

 You can now run Dafny from the command line by invoking the script file `dafny`.
 For an IDE, use the [Dafny mode for Emacs](https://github.com/boogie-org/boogie-friends).

+**Mac using brew:** On a Mac, you can install dafny, along with its dependencies, mono and z3,  using the `brew` package manager.

 ## Building Dafny from Source
 The current version of the Dafny executable builds and runs with Visual Studio 2012 or later,